On this page:

 Follow these steps to choose which data provider(s) will provide matching data for the plan’s NPI-based audience(s):

-1. Review each partner’s Reach, Cost, and Budget details.
+Review each partner’s Reach, CPM, and Est. Budget details.

-1. Any partner with a Reach of 100 or greater can be selected.
+Any partner with a Reach and Incremental Reach of 10 or greater can be selected.

-2. You must select HLD as one of your partner selections if your plan includes any Accounts criteria.
+You must select HLD or RevOptimal as one of your partner selections if the plan includes an Account Based audience type.

-3. If you selected more than one partner, review additional insights such as cumulative Coverage and Reach, as well as the data Overlap percentage.
+If you selected more than one partner, review additional insights such as cumulative Coverage and Reach by Partner, as well as the data Overlap percentage.

 Location (Optional)